nephirim/fanfury-sdk/CONTRIBUTING.md

 ### Testing

-Tests can be executed by running `make test` at the top level of the Persistence SDK repository.
+Tests can be executed by running `make test` at the top level of the Fanfury SDK repository.

 ### Pull Requests